core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: #example-impl-discovery title="Example exchange of obtaining implementation information, using the relation type currently proposed in the work-in-progress document" }

-Note that depending on the particular server's architecture, such a link could be anchored at the RD server's root, at the discovery site (as in this example) or at individual RD components.
+Note that depending on the particular server's architecture, such a link could be anchored at the RD server's root (as in this example), or at individual RD components.
 The latter is to be expected when different applications are run on the same server.